French Courses

 415 Special Topics in French Culture (4)

-Topics vary according to current interests and issues, e.g. the Francophone world, Paris, the French film, French feminism, French impressionism, Theatre and society, etc. Readings, discussios, and oral and written reports.
+Topics vary according to current interests and issues, e.g. the Francophone world, Paris, the French film, French feminism, French impressionism, Theatre and society, etc. Readings, discussions, and oral and written reports.
 May be repeated for credit when topics change.
 Prerequisite: FR 320 or 321 (may be taken concurrently).

 475 Senior Seminar (4)